kubeflow/website/content/docs/started/k8s/overview.md

     {{% kubernetes-min-version %}}.
     * Kubeflow **does not work** on Kubernetes
       {{% kubernetes-incompatible-versions %}}.
-    * Older versions of Kubernetes may not be compatible with the latest Kubernetes versions.
+    * Older versions of Kubernetes may not be compatible with the latest Kubeflow versions.
 The following matrix provides information about compatibility between Kubeflow and Kubernetes versions.